-The first course in 1964 was planned as a platform for helping Harvard students find jobs as bartenders.
-This course would be very similar to our current ‘Art of Mixology’ class currently offered – however, this course was open twice a month for 90-120 people, and featured a ‘final exam’ where students would form a circle and mix drinks for the person to their right.
-This would continue until a student passed out.
-Unfortunately, legislation has since tightened and we cannot feature this bontonious exam!
+The first course in 1964 was planned as a platform to help Harvard students find jobs as bartenders.
+Today, we'd consider this our Art of Mixology course.
+Decades ago, however, this course was open twice a month for 90 to 120 people and featured a "final exam" where students would form a circle and mix drinks for the person to their right—continuing until a student passed out.
+Alas, legislation has since tightened, and we can no longer feature this memorable exam!

 In 1972, the Harvard Bartending Course opened its doors to all local Cambridge and Boston college students.
 Thus began a long history of our bartending course certifying local students and preparing them for jobs in the bartending industry.
-This Harvard certification was celebrated with an elaborate certificate proclaiming participants of the bartending course as Masters of Mixology.
+Later, Harvard Bartending developed an elaborate mixology course, where students would be proclaimed "Masters of Mixology."
 In 1985, the first edition of the Official Harvard Student Agencies Bartending Course Book was published.
-In 1997, the second edition of the Official Harvard Student Agencies Bartending Course Book was published.
-In 2005, we held a wine tasting course which sought to teach participants both the flavors and the history of different wine.
+Due to popular demand, a second edition of the Official Harvard Student Agencies Bartending Course Book was published in 1997.
+In 2005, Harvard Bartending began a wine tasting course which taught its students both the flavors and the history of different types of wine.

 Today, the Harvard Bartending Course continues the mission it was founded on by certifying Harvard students and helping them find jobs as bartenders.
 Additionally, however, we seek to help members of the Cambridge and Boston community become bartenders—now bringing this goal worldwide in the virtual format of the COVID-19 era.